shortlink-org/shortlink/docs/ADR/decisions/0021-microservice-structure.md

 - C4 use case diagram

 For **the use case diagram**, we add a _sequence diagram_ for each use case.

+### ADR: 0001-init.md

+The ADR should contain the following sections:

+- Status
+- Goal
+- Docs

 ## Consequences